Thellusson v Woodford

 Thellusson v Woodford (1799) 4 Ves 227 is an English trusts law case.
 It was a lawsuit resulting from the will of Peter Thellusson, an English merchant (1737–1797).
+The case involved prolonged litigation and was not fully resolved until the 1850s.

 Facts

 Peter Thellusson directed the income of his property, consisting of real estate of the annual value of about £5,000 and personal estate amounting to over £600,000, to be accumulated during the lives of his children, grandchildren and great-grandchildren, living at the time of his death, and the survivor of them.
 The property so accumulated, which, it is estimated, would have amounted to over £14,000,000 (then an enormous sum), was to be divided among such descendants as might be alive on the death of the survivor of those lives during which the accumulation was to continue.

 Judgment

 The bequest was held valid.
 In 1856, there was a protracted lawsuit as to who were the actual heirs.
 It was decided by the House of Lords (9 June 1859) in favour of Lord Rendlesham and Charles Sabine Augustus Thellusson.
 Owing, however, to the heavy expenses, the amount inherited was not much larger than that originally bequeathed.